 Time for some examples.
 Let’s say performing music is an important part of your life.
 Your easiest way to augment your values is to associate with groups or societies that place even more emphasis on music than you currently do.
 You will meet more people who share this passion for music and maybe, you would imbibe their other qualities such as showing up on time for practise, helping every member to bring out their best, giving every member a chance to showcase their skills, being consistent for practise and so on.
 Each one on its own is a value.
 In the context of a group, these values become the principle morals to abide by.

 Let’s say you love reading comics and that has brought you closer to a group of people sharing the same interest.
 However, there could be certain values that don’t go well with you.
-There could be people who are alcoholics and are into illegal substance abuse.
+There could be people who are alcoholics and are into other dangerous things.
 You do want to hang out with them but since you’re a teetotaller, you don’t want to imbibe those qualities from them.